daos-stack/daos/docs/admin/performance_tuning.md

 # DAOS Performance Tuning

-This section aims at documenting how to validate the performance of the baseline building blocks in a DAOS system (i.e. network and storage) and then the full stack.
+This section documents how to validate the performance of the baseline building blocks in a DAOS system (i.e. network and storage) and then the full stack.